a-warner/ghost_dog/README.md

 to determine whether a `Responder` can be used for a missing method (and therefore used in both `respond_to?` and `method_missing`) and `call` is used to actually respond to a method invocation.
 Most of the time you shouldn't be dealing directly with the `Responder` class; instead, you'll define methods either via the shorthand or with the DSL.

 In order to define a `ghost_method`, you need to implement a Matcher, which can either be a simple regex with capture groups or a proc.
 When using a regex, any capture groups will be passed to your responding block.
 When using a proc, anything returned by the proc will be passed to your responding block.
 The matcher block should return something truthy if the method is available, otherwise it should return something falsy.
-See below for additional examples:
+See below for additional examples.

 ## Usage